nichoth/partylog-client/README.md

 ):Promise<MetaData|null>
 ```

 Add things to the store.
-This uses IndexedDB because it's for browsers.
+This uses IndexedDB, because it's for browsers.

+All the metadata is generated automatically.

 If the ID already exists, the operation will fail, in which case `null` will
 be returned.
 (It's not really possible to have an ID conflict though.
 The IDs